Congratulations on receiving your offer to study at Darwin College!

 All those who have returned a completed form will be contacted directly by the Accommodation Office towards the end of July/beginning of August.

-If you have been allocated College accommodation both a room key and licence agreement will be available for collection when you register at the Welcome Desk (in the last week of September - dates to be confirmed).
+If you have been allocated College accommodation your room key and licence agreement will be available for collection when you register at the Welcome Desk (in the last week of September - dates to be confirmed).
 Alternatively, if you are arriving outside this period please go directly to the Porters’ Lodge in the first instance.